Oklahoma Boating Laws and Regulations

-- He or she has successfully completed an approved boating safety education course or passed a proctored equivalency examination and has received a Boating Safety Education Certificate and…
+- He or she has successfully completed an approved boating safety education course or passed a proctored equivalency examination and has received a Oklahoma Boater Education Certificate and…

 - He or she is supervised by a competent person who is at least 18 years of age.